At a Glance: The Best Budget AR15 Rifle

 - The downside to polymer handguards is that they do not have many mounting options.
 However, Magpul has created some upgraded models that allow for mounting M-Lok attachments.

-- The most common type used to be the quad-rail, which has 4 rails that run the length of the handguard, but M-Lok systems have taken over.
+- Usually made of aluminum.
+The most common type used to be the quad-rail, which has 4 rails that run the length of the handguard, but M-Lok systems have taken over.

 - They allow mounting of all different types of accessories including bipods, foregrips, and possibly lights or lasers.
 However, it’s not recommended to mount optics on a drop-in rail because they are not the most stable systems and may have some wiggle.